peat/pdo/_posts/2009-10-23-using-google-wave.md

 meta:
   _edit_last: '2'
 ---
-<em>[Alas, Google Wave, we hardly knew thee!
+<em>\[Alas, Google Wave, we hardly knew thee!
 Google pulled the plug on Wave in early August.
-It was fun while it lasted, and I hope it inspires others to build tools that challenge the status quo of how we communicate on the Internet!]</em>
+It was fun while it lasted, and I hope it inspires others to build tools that challenge the status quo of how we communicate on the Internet!\]</em>

 My knee jerk reaction to <a href="http://wave.google.com/">Google Wave</a> was pretty poor:  I fired up a Wave with the person who invited me, and immediately fell into the familiar pattern of instant messaging.
 It was a little disconcerting to see the other person typing in real time, and kind of a pain to click to start a response to the messages they left.
 The interface felt clunky, it was embarrassing to correct my writing in front of other people, and I didn't get the intuitive "ah hah!" moment I was hoping for.

 Despite the initial let down, I decided to stick with it for a week, and try to use it for different tasks where I would normally use e-mail, instant messaging, or a wiki.
 The result?

-<strong>I love it</strong>, despite a couple of rough spots.
+_I love it_, despite a couple of rough spots.

 The experience that won me over was working with a client on requirements for extending their web application.
 This is the sort of work I do every day -- collaborating with people to determine how and what we're going to build for them.
 It's an organic process, involving considerable back-and-forth discussion and documentation of expectations, assumptions, dependencies, time, and money.